tinatimkova/my-portfolio/README.md

 +   "predeploy": "npm run build",
 +   "deploy": "gh-pages -d build",
     "start": "react-scripts start",
-    "build": "react-scripts build",
+    "build": "react-scripts build"
+}
+```

 The predeploy script will run automatically before deploy is run.
-```
 If you are deploying to a GitHub user page instead of a project page you'll need to make one additional modification:

 Tweak your package.json scripts to push deployments to master:
 ```
   "scripts": {
+    ...
     "predeploy": "npm run build",
 -   "deploy": "gh-pages -d build",
 +   "deploy": "gh-pages -b master -d build"
+}
 ```
 ##### Step 3: Deploy the site by running npm run deploy
 Then run: